LANGUAGE, CULTURE & COMMUNICATION with Intercalated Year (BA)

 Year 2: 75 CATS core & 45 CATS options.

 Final Year: 60 CATS core & 60 CATS options.

-You will typically study four to six modules per year and you will have at least 3 hours’ contact time per week for each module.
+You will typically study 5 to 7 modules per year and you will have at least 3 hours’ contact time per week for each module.
 This will take the form of lectures, as well as seminars of about 15 students in which you will discuss the lecture topic with the module tutor.
 You will spend independent study time preparing for classes, reading primary texts, writing essays and working on a foreign language of your choice.
 Additional online materials are available and there will be various events and activities to further enhance your learning.
 Your own personal tutor will provide additional learning and pastoral support throughout your degree.

 Lectures vary depending on the module.
-Seminars include on average fewer than 20 students.
+Seminars are typically around 15 students.

 12 hours per week.

 Assessment will normally take the form of 50% coursework and 50% examination.
 The final degree classification is determined by your second and final year marks and each contributes 50%.

 If you wish to spend a year abroad (which we thoroughly recommend), this will take place in your third year, meaning that you will complete your degree in four years instead of three.
 All students have the opportunity to apply for an intercalated year abroad at one of our partner universities.
 The Study Abroad Team based in the International Student Office offers support for these activities, and the Department’s dedicated Study Abroad Co-ordinator can provide more specific information and assistance.

 A level: AAB